 There are no roads on the island.
 You can get yourself around by foot or kayak.

-And keep in mind that not all islands are accessible year round.
+While you can visit the islands all year round, you should keep in mind that not all islands are accessible in bad weather.

 Island Packers Boat Trip to Channel Islands National Park

 The Channel Islands ferry ride over from Ventura Harbor is an adventure in itself.

 We spotted a group of seals resting on a buoy, large fish swimming to the surface, and dolphins in the distance.

 As these waters of the Santa Barbara Channel run pretty deep, Island Packers boat tours to the Channel Islands and Channel Islands National Marine Sanctuary often see whales: humpback, fig and blue whales!